serokell/cobwebhook/README.md

 # Cobwebhook

-Set of plugs that do authentication and payload processing for various services.
+Set of plugs that do authentication for various services.

 ## API